 Email marketing tools

-As mentioned above, email marketing is still one of the most effective ways to drum up a new business and stay in touch with existing customers.
+As mentioned above, email marketing is still one of the most effective ways to drum up new business and stay in touch with existing customers.

 According to GetResponse, emails welcoming new customers have an open rate of 82%.
+You can use an email authentication tool like DMARC to improve deliverability by validating the identity of the sender.

 Content marketing tools